Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings

-The SDR is an “overall” performance measure that incorporates all kinds of errors in the reconstructed signal; the orthogonal projection in the numerator leads to a value of $-\infty$ if the original signal and the reconstructed signal are uncorrelated.
+The SDR is an “overall” performance measure that incorporates all kinds of errors in the reconstructed signal; {it yields} a value of $-\infty$ if the original signal and the reconstructed signal are uncorrelated.
 The SIR is similar, but it ignores any artifacts that are uncorrelated with the original signals.
-The SAR only measures the artifacts and ignores interference; it is constant with respect to permutations of the original signals.
-Due to the projection, those measures are independent of the scale of the reconstruction, but they are very sensitive to phase mismatch: The projection of a sinusoid on its $\SI{90}{\degree}$-shifted copy will be zero, even though the signals are otherwise identical.

-In order to find the right mapping between the synthesized and the original signals, we permute the synthesized signals such that the mean SIR over all instruments is highest.
+The SAR only measures the artifacts and ignores interference; it is constant with respect to permutations of the original signals. {Those} measures are independent of the scale of the reconstruction, but they are very sensitive to phase mismatch, {as the} projection of a sinusoid on its $\SI{90}{\degree}$-shifted copy will be zero, even though the signals are otherwise identical.
+In order to find the right mapping between the synthesized and the original signals, the synthesized signals {are permuted} such that the mean SIR over all instruments is {maximized}.

 {Another method for the performance evaluation of audio source separation is given by the PEASS \cite{Emiya11,Vincent12}, which define the overall perceptual score (OPS), the target-related perceptual score (TPS), the interference-related perceptual score (IPS), and the artifacts-related perceptual score (APS), which are computed using psychoacoustically motived measures and {were trained via empirical listening experiments}.
 The OPS and IPS correspond conceptually to the SDR and SIR, but the artifacts as measured via the SAR are subdivided into the TPS, which accounts for the misrepresentation of the original signal itself, and the APS, which only comprises the remaining error that does not originate from misrepresentation or interference.
 The values of the scores range from $0$ (worst) to $100$ (best).}